 Photo by sannikov

-These can be difficult to obtain abroad, so we've prepared a handy practice sheet for you to print and use instead, whether you're a foreigner learning Russian, or an expat looking for resources to teach your children.
+These can be difficult to obtain abroad, so we've prepared a handy practice sheet for you to print out and use instead, whether you're a foreigner learning Russian, or an expat looking for resources to teach your children.

 You are free to distribute it wherever you want as long as the file remains intact and the work is properly credited.